itsmeayan45/pracExam/README.md

-This is Only for Practical Exam
+This is Only for practice for semester exam